iCliniq Logo

 Hello doctor,

-I am a 33-year-old and a mother of 6 years old twin babies.
+I am a 33-year-old mother of 6-year-old twin babies.
 I have been experiencing pain in the joints of my arms for 20 days, and I have polycystic ovary disease (PCOD).
-I have reached menopause because I did not have periods for a year.
+I have reached menopause because I have not had periods for a year.
 I take Calcium supplements, and my random blood sugar level before having food is 100 mg/L.

 Hello,